-**DISCLAIMER** Before we get into this post, I want to start by saying that the bones we provide on our Grand Dog Essentials website are NOT for human consumption.
+**DISCLAIMER** While our bones & food are human grade, the facility our food is made in is not certified for human consumption.
+The bones we provide on our Grand Dog Essentials website are meant for dog use only.
 Everything about this post including the recipe and consumption of the bone broth is strictly for your dog’s enjoyment.

 Now that’s out of the way, let’s get started!

 Bone broth.
 It has exploded in popularity over the past couple of years for both humans and dogs.
 And with that popularity comes companies popping up selling bone broth for you to enjoy.
 But what if you could make your own bone broth with very little prep time and for a fraction of the cost of the packaged versions?